Septarian Nodule: Properties, Facts and Photos

 How Septarian Nodules Form

 Septarian nodules formed beneath the water as minerals and organic matter accumulated around a centre mass.
-Gradually, over millions of years and with the help of various geological processes, the mass hardened and cemented together to form a nodule.
+Gradually, over millions of years and with the help of different geological processes, the mass hardened and cemented together to form a nodule.

 The mineral aragonite is the crystalline form of calcium carbonate.
-This chemical compound occurs naturally in rocks, most notably as limestone.
+This chemical compound occurs naturally in rocks, most notably as limestone .

 Siltstone is fine-grained silt, sand, clay or other materials carried in water before being deposited as sediment.